Board of Directors: Biographies

 Neil received his undergraduate degree in Finance and Accounting from Bowling Green State University and his MBA from The Wharton School at the University of Pennsylvania.
 He also spent 6 years in the US Marine Corps Reserves and is a licensed CPA.
 Neil lives in Green Brook New Jersey with his wife and two sons.

-Treasurer: Ms. Angela Buk
+Treasurer: Ms. Carol Tusch

 Ruth Bosco, Xerox Corporation